-Some research even suggests that disruptions to the skin's microbiome may also be linked to other health conditions, such as allergies, asthma, and even autoimmune diseases.
+Some research even suggests that disruptioning the skin's microbiome may also be link to other health conditions, such as allergies, asthma, and even autoimmune diseases.
 That we can’t speak to but given what we told you above about the skin being our largest organ it’s not too hard to imagine.

 Adding probiotics to your skincare routine adds to “the bank: of health microbes in the skin.
-RadicalSeeker Mask is a star here as it is loaded with SBO Probiotic Powder.
-SBO means “Soil Based Organism” which means the probiotic is formulated with soil/earth.
+RadicalSeeker Mask is a star here.
+It is loaded with SBO Probiotic Powder.
+SBO means “Soil Based Organism” which is a probiotic formulated with soil/earth.

 Our ancestors used to pick fruits and vegetables straight from the garden.
 The soil was brimming with nutrients adding to a healthy gut and skin microbiome.
 In today’s world we need to add or supplement to get the nutrients in the same way.